MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-auto-attendant-call-queue.md

 1. Create click-to-call configurations for the [Auto attendants](/azure/communication-services/quickstarts/voice-video-calling/get-started-teams-auto-attendant) and [Call queues](/azure/communication-services/quickstarts/voice-video-calling/get-started-teams-call-queue) that you want users on your website or in your mobile applications to call.
 1. [Create the holidays](set-up-holidays-in-teams.md) for which you want to have separate call routing in your Auto attendants.
 1. Create the groups or Teams channels that you want to use to contain the call agents for the Call queues.
-1. If you plan to allow dial by extension, ensure that you've added your users' extension number to their Azure Active Directory (Azure AD) profile.
+1. If you plan to allow dial by extension, ensure that you add your users' extension number to their Azure Active Directory (Azure AD) profile.
 1. Optionally, [set up call parking and retrieval](call-park-and-retrieve.md) if you want to use this feature to help with call transfers.

-Once you've completed the steps above, you're ready to create your Auto attendants and Call queues.
+Once you completed the steps above, you're ready to create your Auto attendants and Call queues.
 Because Auto attendants and Call queues can redirect calls to each other, refer to the workflow diagram that you created to determine which Auto attendant or Call queue should be created first.
 In the example in the diagram above, you would create the sales and support Call queues before you create the Contoso main Auto attendant because the main Auto attendant needs to direct callers to the sales and support Call queues.

 See the following articles for information on how to create Auto attendants and Call queues: